NextGen UBE Sample Questions

 For outlines of testable legal doctrine and skills, please see the NextGen Bar Exam Content Scope.

-The NextGen UBE will feature three broad categories of question types:
+The NextGen UBE features three broad categories of question types:

-Multiple-Choice Questions: Approximately 40% of the exam time will be devoted to standalone multiple-choice questions in two formats: select one of four options and select two of six options.
-Note that some multiple-choice questions will also appear in the integrated question sets and performance tasks, which are described below.
+Multiple-Choice Questions: Approximately 40% of the exam time is devoted to standalone multiple-choice questions in two formats: select one of four options and select two of six options.
+Note that some multiple-choice questions also appear in the integrated question sets and performance tasks, which are described below.

-Integrated Question Sets: Just over a quarter of the exam time will be devoted to integrated question sets.
+Integrated Question Sets: Just over a quarter of the exam time is devoted to integrated question sets.
 Each of these sets is based on a common fact scenario and may include some legal resources (e.g., excerpts of statutes or judicial opinions) and/or supplemental documents (e.g., a police report or excerpt from a deposition).
-Each set will include multiple-choice, medium-answer, and/or short-answer questions.
-In addition to testing doctrinal law, some integrated question sets will be focused on drafting or editing a legal document; other sets will be focused on counseling and/or dispute resolution.
+Each set includes multiple-choice, medium-answer, and/or short-answer questions.
+In addition to testing doctrinal law, some integrated question sets are focused on drafting or editing a legal document; other sets are focused on counseling and/or dispute resolution.

-Performance Tasks: Approximately a third of the exam time will be devoted to performance tasks.
-These tasks, like current Multistate Performance Test (MPT) questions, will require examinees to demonstrate their ability to use fundamental lawyering skills in realistic situations, completing tasks that a beginning lawyer should be able to accomplish.
+Performance Tasks: Approximately a third of the exam time is devoted to performance tasks.
+These tasks, like Multistate Performance Test (MPT) questions on the legacy bar exam, require examinees to demonstrate their ability to use fundamental lawyering skills in realistic situations, completing tasks that a beginning lawyer should be able to accomplish.
 These tasks may feature areas of doctrinal law, with accompanying legal resources, not included in the Foundational Concepts and Principles.
 There are two types of performance tasks: standard performance tasks (PTs) and legal research performance tasks (LRPTs).
 PTs include a client file of facts and a library of legal resources with one extended-response writing assignment.
 LRPTs include a client file of facts and a library of legal resources, along with multiple-choice and short-answer questions focused on research and analysis skills, followed by a medium-length writing assignment.